MicrosoftLearning/advanced-gen-ai/Instructions/01-foundation-model.md

 You'll provision the workspace through the Azure Portal, from which you can then launch the Azure Machine Learning studio.
 You'll use the studio to explore the foundation models in the model catalog.

-### Create the workspace

-To create the Azure Machine Learning workspace, you'll use the Azure Portal.

 1. Sign into the `https://portal.azure.com/`.
 2. Create a new **Azure Machine Learning** resource with the following settings:
     - **Subscription**: *Your Azure subscription*